Distance measuring equipment: Search mode

 150 interrogation pulse-pairs per second.
-The aircraft interrogates the ground transponder with a series of pulse-pairs (interrogations) and, after a precise time delay (typically 50 microseconds), the ground station replies with an identical sequence of pulse-pairs.
-The DME receiver in the aircraft searches for reply pulse-pairs (X-mode = 12-microsecond spacing) with the correct interval and reply pattern to its original interrogation pattern.
-(Pulse-pairs that are not coincident with the individual aircraft's interrogation pattern e.g. not synchronous, are referred to as filler pulse-pairs, or squitter.
-Also, replies to other aircraft that are therefore non-synchronous also appear as squitter).
+The aircraft interrogates the ground transponder with a series of pulse-pairs (interrogations) and, after a precise time delay (typically 50 µs), the ground station replies with an identical sequence of pulse-pairs.
+The DME receiver in the aircraft searches for reply pulse-pairs (X-mode = 12 µs spacing) that match its original interrogation pattern.
+(Pulse-pairs that are not coincident with the individual aircraft's interrogation pattern, e.g. not synchronous, are referred to as filler pulse-pairs, or squitter.
+Also, replies to other aircraft that are therefore non-synchronous also appear as squitter.)

 Track mode

-Less than 30 interrogation Pulse-pairs per second, as the average number of pulses in SEARCH and TRACK is limited to max 30 pulse pairs per second.
-The aircraft interrogator locks on to the DME ground station once it recognizes a particular reply pulse sequence has the same spacing as the original interrogation sequence.
+Less than 30 interrogation pulse-pairs per second, as the average number of pulses in SEARCH and TRACK is limited to max 30 pulse pairs per second.
+The aircraft interrogator locks on to the DME ground station once it recognizes a particular reply pulse sequence that has the same spacing as the original interrogation sequence.
 Once the receiver is locked on, it has a narrower window in which to look for the echoes and can retain lock.

 Distance calculation

-A radio signal takes approximately 12.36 microseconds to travel 1 nmi to the target and back.
-The time difference between interrogation and reply, minus the 50 microsecond ground transponder delay and the pulse width of the reply pulses (12 microseconds in X mode and 30 microseconds in Y mode), is measured by the interrogator's timing circuitry and converted to a distance measurement (slant range), in nautical miles, then displayed on the cockpit DME display.
+A radio signal takes approximately 12.36 µs to travel 1 nmi to the target and back.
+The time difference between interrogation and reply minus the 50 µs ground transponder delay, and the pulse spacing of the reply pulses (12 µs in X mode and 30 µs in Y mode), is measured by the interrogator's timing circuitry and converted to a distance measurement (slant range), in nautical miles, then displayed on the cockpit DME display.

-The distance formula, distance = rate * time, is used by the DME receiver to calculate its distance from the DME ground station.
-The rate in the calculation is the velocity of the radio pulse, which is the speed of light (roughly 300000000 m/s).
-The time in the calculation is ½(total time − reply delay).
+The distance formula, distance = speed × time, is used by the DME receiver to calculate its distance from the DME ground station.
+The speed in the calculation is the propagation speed of the radio pulse, which is the speed of light (roughly 300000000 m/s).
+The time in the calculation is ½(total time − reply delay), hence the distance is c × ½(total time − reply delay), where c is the speed of light.